rajiv256/rajiv256.github.io_old/_posts/2017-06-01-Snakes-and-Ladders.md

 ## History of everything - What to do, What not to do.
 When I started I don't know anything about Web development nor do I know.
 However I have a working knowledge with HTML and Javascript.
 Actually my first idea was to write a game using HTML5 and Javascript.
 So, I naively assumed that these two will be enough to write a multiplayer game.
 It took me 2 days to complete the entire code and I was able to open upto 6 tabs using localhost and play the game.
 Each tab has its independent Javascript and all the position is maintained by a shared memory.
 I was happy for a moment.
 But then I thought how would this setup sustain if we are running on multiple machines.
 Thats when it struck me.
-All the work I have done is worthless. :(
+All the work I have done is worthless.:(

 Anyways, I started googling for a while and found that there is a way we can achieve commuication between two separate machines using NodeJS.
 There are two interdependent web frameworks called `ExpressJS` and `Sockets.io` which can help achieve what I need.
 I found that these two work by *Message Passing* technique which we will see below.